jabra11/Magyar-Kartya/README.md

 # Magyar Kartya

 This game is modelled after the Hungarian cardgame Magyar Kartya.
 It has a singleplayer and a pure Peer-to-Peer multiplayer.
 It is written in C++17 and utilizes OpenGL in form of SFML.
+You can play against the computer or against a friend using the peer-to-peer based multiplayer.

 ![Annotation 2019-08-25 211101](https://user-images.githubusercontent.com/34109209/63654652-71776400-c77d-11e9-8a60-55efae82aec6.png)